 About the Thornographer

-It was around this time when I began calling these works "Thornograms," mainly because I needed a name for the desktop folder I was storing them in.
+It was around this time that I began calling these works "Thornograms," mainly because I needed a name for the desktop folder I was storing them in.
 Soon, I would graduate to Adobe Illustrator, using the freehand pen to make larger and smoother designs which quickly amassed into the collection this site is designed to archive.